-If you want to level-up your at-home Pilates workouts, these exercises—some of the hardest Pilates moves around—are nothing short of a full-body challenge.
+If you want to level-up your at-home workouts, these Pilates exercises—some of the hardest Pilates moves around—are nothing short of a full-body challenge.
 Aside from putting your muscle strength to the test, they also test your balance and control.
 Without the proper skills, let's just say there's no way you'll be doing swan dives or boomerangs anytime soon.
-So, one question remains: How far down this list do you think you can go?

 - Brian Spencer, instructor at East River Pilates in New York City